josejorgeruiz/KnowledgeBase/General Glossary of Terms.md

 ## Ability
 Ability is the practical skill and know-how to perform tasks effectively within a given role.
 Unlike capability, which reflects potential across time horizons, ability is grounded in applied knowledge, skills, and experience.
 It represents what can be reliably executed in the present and can be developed further through practice.
 ## Appreciation
-Appreciation is the intentional recognition of effort, presence, or contribution, independent of outcomes or comparisons.
-It affirms value, fosters belonging, and reinforces trust.
-Unlike assessment or evaluation, appreciation is relational and expressive.
-It sustains motivation, strengthens culture, and acknowledges the human dimension of work in both achievement and adversity.
+Appreciation is a qualitative, interpretive judgment that understands and values how an individual makes sense of complexity over longer time spans.
+It estimates current and emerging levels of capability, anticipates transition points, and informs role fit and development, without scores or pass/fail, honoring dignity, context, evolving potential, and growth continuously.
 ## Assessment
-Assessment is a structured process used to gather information about an individual’s behavior, thinking patterns, skills, or potential.
-It is diagnostic rather than judgmental, aimed at understanding the current state and future capacity.
+Assessment is a structured process for gathering information about an individual’s personality, behavior, thinking patterns, abilities, or skills.
+It is diagnostic rather than judgmental, aimed at understanding the current state and future ability and capacity.
 Assessment informs decisions, guides development, and supports alignment without assigning value, making comparisons, or determining outcomes.
 ## Autonomy Paradox
 The Autonomy Paradox describes the tension between the human desire for freedom and the simultaneous need for structure and certainty.
 Too much control stifles creativity, while unlimited freedom creates disorientation.
 Effective leadership balances autonomy with clarity, enabling individuals and organizations to thrive in environments that demand both safety and stretch.
 ## Capability
-Capability is the capacity to handle complexity across time horizons, reflecting judgment, sense-making, and potential beyond immediate tasks.
-Unlike ability, which is skill-based, capability shapes how individuals and organizations anticipate, decide, and adapt.
-It grows through experience, reflection, and development, enabling effectiveness in increasingly complex and uncertain environments.
+Capability is the power to navigate complexity through judgment, sense-making, and meaning-making across individual, organizational, and institutional layers.
+Stacked alignment shapes how self, systems, and institutions interpret, frame, anticipate, decide, and adapt—sustaining coherence, direction, and resilience over time.  ￼  ￼  ￼
 ### Individual Capability
-Individual capability is the depth of judgment and sense-making a person brings to complex and uncertain situations.
-It reflects how one interprets ambiguity, recognizes patterns, and creates direction when no clear roadmap exists.
-Shaped by experience and reflection, it underpins effective leadership and meaningful contribution in evolving contexts.
+Individual capability is the depth of judgment and meaning-making that turns ambiguity into direction across near-to-long horizons; it frames situations, discerns what matters, builds mental models, weighs trade-offs, anticipates, decides, and adapts to contribute effectively in volatile, uncertain, complex, and ambiguous contexts.
 ### Organizational Capability
-Organizational capability is the organization’s strength in dealing with complexity.
-It reflects the collective resilience of its systems, structures, and culture in sense-making and meaning-making.
-Rooted in governance, processes, and collaboration, it aligns people and strategy to sustain performance, adapt to uncertainty, and deliver coherence beyond individual contributions.w that endures beyond individuals.
+Organizational capability is system-level coherence—the way decision rights, structures, and culture convert diverse perspectives into shared sense and coordinated action over time; it aligns people and strategy to sustain performance, anticipate and adapt under uncertainty, and deliver direction that outlasts individuals.
 ### Institutional Capability
-Institutional capability is the enduring power to safeguard identity, legitimacy, and ethics while authorizing principled renewal across generations; it embeds governance, standards, and narratives that translate proven methods into norms, clarify decision rights, and steward succession so present reliability, future direction, and long-term coherence persist beyond turnover and external shocks.
+Institutional capability is enduring guardianship of identity and legitimacy that embeds governance, standards, and narrative norms, clarifies decision rights, stewards succession, and authorizes principled renewal; it holds the Enduring Horizon and sets guardrails for the Future Horizon so reliability and coherence persist across generations.
 ## Contribution Bands
 Contribution Bands™ are a six-band scale indicating the scope at which a person reliably contributes—aligned to organizational complexity, accountability, and time span.
 CB6 calibrates role fit, stretch, and risk without hierarchical labels.
 Reports show current placement, natural span, and recommended stretch to match people, work, and decisions across near-to-enduring horizons.
 ### Band One — Execution